bigdatalyn/bigdatalyn.github.io/_posts/2018-01-03-Oracle_Controlfile_Error.md

 ** You should know the archivelog mode and know the datafile is NOT damaged.(all datafiles are good, just the control file is uncorrect.)

+Use strings command with old controlfile to list the redo logfiles and datafiles,

+Use create controlfile command to rebuild controlfile.

 ![CREATE CONTROLFILE ]({{ "https://docs.oracle.com/database/121/SQLRF/img/create_controlfile.gif"}})

 Sample: